tobireinhard/tobireinhard.github.io/_pages/about.md

   [[Lirias (KU Leuven)](https://lirias.kuleuven.be/4140343&lang=en)]
   [[arXiv](https://arxiv.org/abs/2403.00934)]

-My overall goal is to simplify program verification.
 My current research focuses on *completeness thresholds* for memory safety proofs.
 The goal of this work is to reduce unbounded memory safety proofs to bounded ones.
 * *Completeness Thresholds for Memory Safety of Array Traversing Programs*,